 - This can be stored in the fridge for a week or frozen for future use.

 Have you seen my Electric Beet Pizza?
 It the same concept as these tortillas!
 So fun!

 Onto the amazing pink tortillas…

 Last January I was in Tulum, Mexico learning to make homemade tortillas.
 Every since then I’ve been hooked on making them.
 See my tutorial here.
 These tortillas are made exactly the same way, except instead of adding all water to the masa mixture, you replace it with the 1/4 cup natural beet food coloring you just made above.
-Making tortillas is so simple and you don’t need a tortilla press!
-The only rule is to make them right before eating them, otherwise they don’t store well.
+Making tortillas is so simple and you don’t need a tortilla press, but they make the process much quicker!
+The only rule is to make the tortillas the same day you plan to eat them – they don’t stay fresh too long!

 Let’s Make Pink Tacos with Shrimp and Spicy Sriracha Mayo!

 If you saw my post earlier in the week, you know I made some Pickled Red Onions to add to the pinkness of these tacos and because they add so much flavor!
 So check that post out if you’d like to have that condiment ready to go for #TacoTuesday.
 If not, skip this and continue on…